 Recycled Plastic in jewelry?
 A new direction in my art jewelry.
 A throw away made beautiful!!!!!

-I'm aware that many will think through away plastic doesn't belong in jewelry.
+I'm aware that many will think throw away plastic doesn't belong in jewelry.
 You could be right, but then we would be missing out on brilliant, flexible material that all of us are surrounded with.
 At first, I was attracted to the colors.
 As time has gone by and I've worked with the single-use plastic I've realized it can also support beads, be manipulated with heat, and cut into any shape to represent natural or manmade objects.
 As you will see below this new endeavor is getting some favorable attention.

 Recent exhibits: Missouri Fiber Arts Exhibit - Fiber Connections